danfuzz/samizdat/doc/samizdat-0.md

 Returns a single-character stringlet that consists of the character code indicated by the given intlet argument, which must be in the range for representation as an unsigned 32-bit quantity.

-#### `stringletFromChars listlet <> stringlet`

-Returns a stringlet that consists of the character codes indicated by the elements of the given listlet argument.
-Each element must be an intlet in the range for representation as an unsigned 32-bit quantity.

 #### `stringletNth stringlet n notFound? <> . | ~.`